Founders, Small Steps 4 Hannah

 Facsimile of Hannah Clarke’s footprints

-Sue and Lloyd Clarke had a daughter, Hannah, and three grandchildren, Aaliyah, aged 6, Laianah, aged 4, and Trey, aged 3.
+Sue and Lloyd Clarke had a daughter, Hannah, and three grandchildren, Aaliyah, aged six, Laianah, aged four, and Trey, aged three.
 Hannah and her children were murdered by their husband and father in February 2020.
 The children died at the scene but, before she was taken to hospital, Hannah managed to tell the police what had happened.
 She died later that day.

 The Intensive Care Unit usually provides families with handprints of the deceased, but Hannah’s hands were so severely burnt that they captured her footprints instead.

 These footprints inspired Sue and Lloyd Clarke, and their son Nat, to establish Small Steps 4 Hannah, a foundation seeking to end domestic violence in Australia and raise awareness about the dangers of coercive control.

 We never wanted to be in the national spotlight and be in this situation.
 But now that we are, can we do something to help?
 We want people to be aware of what Hannah went through.
 And if there’s anybody going through similar things, for them to be aware that it can be dangerous and to seek help.